hp-hariprak/build-from-scratch/Rag/README.md

 ## How to Use

 1. Clone this repository.
-2. Read the requirements file.
-3. Install the needed dependencies.
+2. Install the needed dependencies.
-4. Run the scripts and experiment with the pipeline.
+3. Run the scripts and experiment with the pipeline.

 ## Goal